SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 From Union Square:

 • Public Transit: You can also take public transit.
-There are a number of options running down Market Street including the F Streetcar, the underground Muni light rail and several buses.
-The 21 will drop you off about a block from the Rincon Center entrance.
+There are a number of options running down Market Street, including the F Streetcar, the underground Muni light rail, and several buses.

 From Fisherman's Wharf:

 • Public Transit: Your best bet from Fisherman's Wharf is the F Streetcar line.
-Hop off in front of the San Francisco Railway Museum at Don Chee Way and Steuart Street.
-You will then head south (past the museum) to get to Mission Street.
+Hop off at the San Francisco Railway Museum at Don Chee Way and Steuart Street.
+You will then head south (past the museum) to Mission Street.
 The Rincon Center is on the southwest corner.

 Comments?
 Questions?
 Suggestions?